rei-kurzweil/little-cat/README.md

 ## Universe
 + holds all the layers below,
-+ and provides simple API to add entities and components
++ and provides simple API to build component trees and add them to the world

 ## (component) World
 + stores list of components and topology (parent / child relationship between components)